networm/UnityGitHooks/README.md

 Unity would generate `.meta` file for every file and directory.
 So these hooks use to remove empty directory and its `.meta` file for consistency.

+## Environment

+- Git for Windows
+- Git on macOS

 ## Usage
 Just copy `install-hooks.sh` and `hooks` directory to your git repository, then run `install-hooks.sh`.